EONRaider/Packet-Sniffer/README.md

 user@host:~/DIR$ git clone https://github.com/EONRaider/Packet-Sniffer.git
 ```

+## Docker

-Alternatively, this project can be build in docker by cloning the repository (as above) and running:
+Alternatively, this project can be build in Docker by cloning the repository (as above) and running:
 ```
 user@host:~/DIR$ docker built -t sniffer <location_of_repo>
 ```

 Then the container can be run container with:
 ```
-user@host:~/DIR$ docker run -it --rm sniffer <args>
+user@host:~/DIR$ docker run -it --rm --net=host sniffer <args>
 ```

+``--net=host`` is important if you want to capture from your host machine's interface, and not traffic from inside the container.
+Of course you can capture from other conatiners too with ``--net=container:<container_name``.

 ## Usage
 ```